 We've had a suspicion that the toilet in the guest bathroom leaks, at a low level.
 But it also has a tendency to get clogged, and it's a 25 year old model, so the current ones should use much less water.
 And that bathroom is next up on interior remodelling, so rather than repair it, we will just replace it.

 The unit we have in the back bathroom seems to be working fairly well.
 It's an American Standard Champion 4 model.
 We can get this from Home Depot, but only in white.
 Linda says she wants "Linen" which is an off-white, and that needs to be special-ordered.
 I order it on 22 May 2010. $500.93 for the Toilet -- Right Height, Elongated Bowl, plus the matching toilet seat.
-It finally comes in on 8 June, but then my have Lauren's high school graduation, so I don't get to installing it until 13 June.
+It finally comes in on 8 June, but then we have Lauren's high school graduation, so I don't get to installing it until 13 June.

 Everything goes very well at first.
 Removing the old toilet is as expected.
 Removing a bunch of bolts.
 Turn the water off at the wall.
 Take the pieces outside, with as little water leakage as possible.
 Clean out the old wax ring that was under the old toilet.